ioccc-src/winner/faq.md

 <div id="rule_2_broken">
 <div id="rule_breaking_entry">
-### FAQ 6.0: How did an entry that breaks the size rule 2 win the IOCCC?
+### How did an entry that breaks the size rule 2 win the IOCCC?
 </div>
 </div>